Velocidex/velociraptor-docs/content/artifact_references/pages/windows.attack.parentprocess.md

 <pre><code class="language-yaml">
 name: Windows.Attack.ParentProcess
 description: |
-  Maps the Mitre Att&ck framework process executions into artifacts.
+  Maps the Mitre Att&amp;ck framework process executions into artifacts.

   NOTE: This artifact uses the process tracker.
 If you also enable the Windows.Events.TrackProcesses or Windows.Events.TrackProcessesBasic